Matsuuu/custom-elements-language-server/README.md

 > This repository / project is still extremely Work In Progress.
 Rapid changes and refactors are going to happen

+## The Goal

+The aim of the Custom Elements Language Server / Language services is to create a centralized server for supporting LSP operations on Custom Elements.

+These operations include but are not limited to

+- Go To Definition
+- Attribute autocompletion
+- Slot name autocompletions
+- Event binding completions

 Helpful Development Sources: